 Principal Investigator: Thomas Handzel, Centers for Disease Control and Prevention

 This project aimed to determine the safety and acceptability of urine-diversion toilets in a refugee camp setting in Ethiopia.
 Urine-diversion toilets are potentially valuable for public health in environments where pit latrines are not possible.
 Although these latrines have been in use for many years in non-emergency settings, they have only been implemented on a small scale in humanitarian crises.
 This programme of applied research sought to determine if these designs can be effectively utilised at scale in humanitarian contexts.
 Research focused on the refugee population’s acceptance and effective use of the latrines, and the performance of the toilets under real climatic conditions to create a safe end product.
-The research outcomes will help implementing agencies determine whether urine-diversion toilets, as currently designed, are an appropriate intervention in this type of setting.
+The research aims to help implementing agencies determine whether urine-diversion toilets, as currently designed, are an appropriate intervention in this type of setting.

 Study findings have helped to inform additional pilots of UDDTs by Oxfam and UNHCR in other locations in Ethiopia.